Hanoi: Lakes

 A city between rivers built on lowlands, Hanoi has many scenic lakes and is sometimes called the "city of lakes".
 Among its lakes, the most famous are Hoàn Kiếm Lake, West Lake, Trúc Bạch Lake and Bảy Mẫu Lake (inside Thống Nhất Park).
 Hoàn Kiếm Lake, also known as Sword Lake, is the historical and cultural center of Hanoi, and is linked to the legend of the magic sword.
 West Lake (Hồ Tây) is a popular place for people to spend time.
 It is the largest lake in Hanoi, with many temples in the area.
 The lakeside road in the Nghi Tam – Quang Ba area is perfect for bicycling, jogging and viewing the cityscape or enjoying the lotus ponds in the summer.
 The best way to see the majestic beauty of a West Lake sunset is to view it from one of the many bars around the lake, especially from The Summit at Pan Pacific Hanoi (formally known as Summit Lounge at Sofitel Plaza Hanoi).

 Colonial Hanoi

 Hanoi was the capital and the administrative center for French Indochina for most of the colonial period (from 1902 to 1945).
 The French colonial architectural style became dominant, and many examples remain today: tree-lined boulevards (such as Phan Dinh Phung street, Hoang Dieu street and Tran Phu street) and many villas, mansions, and government buildings.
 Some notable colonial structures are an eclectic mixture of French and traditional Vietnamese architectural styles, such as the National Museum of Vietnamese History, the Vietnam National Museum of Fine Arts and the old Indochina Medical College.
 Gouveneur-Général Paul Doumer (1898–1902) played a crucial role in colonial Hanoi's urban planning.
 Under his tenure there was a major construction boom.

-French Colonial buildings in Hanoi are mostly in Ba Đình District and the south of Hoàn Kiếm District, the two French Quarters of the city.
+French Colonial buildings in Hanoi are mostly in Ba Đình District and Hoàn Kiếm District, the two French Quarters of the city.
 Notable landmarks include: